Class 9 NCERT Solutions Maths Chapter 9: Circles

 Draw perpendiculars OV and OU on these chords.

-In OVT and OUT
+OVT and

 OV = OU (Equal chords of a circle are equidistant from the centre)

-OVT = OUT (Each 90o)
+OUT (Each 90o)

 OT = OT (common)